ejhasler/cs-ntnu/idata2306AppDev/full-stack-development-with-springboot-and-react/README.md

 After this is implemented we will get an application programming interface (API) root endpoint.
 The *WebSecurityConfigureAdapter* is a customization that allows us to configure HttpSecurity and WebSecurity.

 **Securing our backend using a JWT**
-A JWT is really small in size nd can therefore be sent in **Uniform Resource Locator (URL)**, in the POST paramter, or inside header.
+A JWT is really small in size and can therefore be sent in **Uniform Resource Locator (URL)**, in the POST paramter, or inside header.

+### Setting Up the Environment and Tools - Frontend

+Content:
+* Installing Node.js
+* Creating and running a React.js app using create-react-app
+* Modifying the React app